AkariUeda/mc950-contour-descriptors/README.md

 * Due date: last week of April
 * Submission: Explain what we have done, and plot the precision x recall curves (one page max.)
 * Work in pairs
+* Bull's Eye Score: Recall at the first 20 retrieved images.